LBHackney-IT/LBH-IncomeCollection/README.md

 Currently, users logging in will default to a `base_user` and will not be assigned cases.

+# Design

+The app follows the GOV.UK Design System and used the [apltha gov elements gem](https://govuk-elements.herokuapp.com/)

 # Notifications

 SMS messages are sent using [Gov Notify](gov-notify).
 Templates are configured there, request access permission from a member of the team.
 Permitted variables are gathered from a tenancy reference by the application.
 They include: